-To assist you, we’ve provided answers for some of the frequently asked tax questions; however, if your question isn’t listed below, please feel free to contact us.
-We’ll be more than happy to help you!
+To assist you, we have provided answers for some of the frequently asked tax questions; however, if your question is not listed below, please feel free to contact us.
+We will be more than happy to help you!

 The taxes we must pay each year go toward raising money to help pay for programs and services that are authorized by the state and federal governments.
 This includes everything from national defense and welfare to social security, public schools, and basic infrastructure, such as highway maintenance.

 You are going to have to do your research to determine the best tax-reducing strategy that works best for your situation; however, there are three ways to get a reduction.

 If you are unable to file your taxes by the April 15th deadline, you can file for a tax extension.
 The IRS charges two separate types of late fees: Failure to file and failure to pay.
 The failure to file penalty is much higher than the failure to pay.
 We are talking 5% of unpaid taxes per month versus half a percent per month.

 A tax extension requires that you still pay 90% of your estimated taxes by the original deadline.
 The difference is that you have six months to work out the specifics and file the final paperwork.
 It is good to know that you have some wiggle room if you need it, but ultimately, you are just creating a headache for yourself if you do not pay on time.

 You would be considered a tax protester, charged with fraud, and charged a penalty of 75% of all taxes owed.
 Furthermore, tax evasion can land you in prison; so, unless you live off the grid, spend or make an insignificantly small amount of money and barter with goods and services, you are probably going to have to pay taxes at some point.